 It is worth reading that “Ramses” Walter is very involved inThe Mummy Case and has a significant contribution in solving the mystery.
 This child speaks various old languages as well as Arabic and feeds a lion with his cat.
 So if you don’t like mystery or crime books, just read this series to get to know this amazing family.
 You will also learn a lot about Egypt.
 Enjoy!

 The Mummy Case: Join our plucky Victorian Egyptologist , together with her devastatingly handsome and brilliant husband Radcliffe, in another exciting escapade

 The irascible husband of Victorian Egyptologist Amelia Peabody is living up to his reputation as ‘The Father of Curses’.
 Denied permission to dig at the pyramids of Dahshoor, Emerson is awarded instead the ‘pyramids’ of Mazghunah – countless mounds of rubble in the middle of nowhere.
 Nothing in this barren spot seems of any interest but then a murder in Cairo changes all of that.

-Barbara Louise Mertz was an American author who wrote under her own name.
-As well as under the pseudonyms Elizabeth Peters and Barbara Michaels.
-In 1952, so she received a PhD in Egyptology from the University of Chicago.
-While she was best know for her mystery and suspense novels.
-In the 1960s she authored two books on ancient Egypt, both of which have remained in print ever since.
+Barbara Louise Mertz was an American author who wrote under her own name as well as under the pseudonyms Elizabeth Peters and Barbara Michaels.
+In 1952, she received a PhD in Egyptology from the University of Chicago.
+While she was best known for her mystery and suspense novels, in the 1960s she authored two books on ancient Egypt, both of which have remained in print ever since.